 How to connect a desktop to a L2TP VPN server

-In this documentation entry we are going to show you how to establish a connection between your desktop and your dedicated server using the L2TP protocol.
+In this documentation entry we are going to show you how to establish a connection between your desktop and a VPN server using the L2TP protocol.
 This process is really straightforward and you do not need to download any additional clients or management software as we will be using your operating system’s readily-available VPN options.

-This accessibility makes this particular protocol easy to set up and operate.
-This makes it quite welcoming towards newcomers, who do not have any prior experience in relation to operating or managing a VPN so let’s dive right into it!
+This accessibility feature makes this particular protocol easy to set up and operate, which is exactly why it is also quite welcoming towards newcomers, who do not have any prior experience in relation to operating or managing a VPN so let’s dive right into it!

 Connecting your Windows desktop